minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 .. code-block:: python

-    # gives all agents an apple
+    # give all agents an apple
     actions[“agent_0”][“chat”] = “/give @a apple”
     env.step(actions)

 Abstracted Command Sending
 ------------------------------
-Since the ability to send Minecraft commands is such an important feature, MineRL provides an additional level of abtraction to make its use slightly easier.
+Since the ability to send Minecraft commands is such an important feature, MineRL provides an additional level of abstraction to make its use slightly easier.

 All environments which use the :code:`ChatAction` handler also support